zeeshanmcp12/golang/notes.md

           - It takes two numbers as operand and does AND operations on every bit of two numbers.
           - In simple words, this operations performs on binary format because it works at bit level.
           - In AND case, it checks the bit of one number and the corresponding bit of second number.
-            - We get 1 if both bit of two operands 1.
+            - We get 1 if both bit of two operands is 1.
             - We get 0 If one of the bit of two operands is 0 or 1.
             - Example:
               - var num1, num2 = 10,22